kblauhut/bloomit/README.md

-# bl00mer
+# bloomit

-bl00mer is a Space efficient bloom filter based on the [bloom-filters npm package](https://www.npmjs.com/package/bloom-filters).
+bloomit is a Space efficient bloom filter based on the [bloom-filters npm package](https://www.npmjs.com/package/bloom-filters).

 The main motivation for this package was to reduce the memory usage of the bloom filter by using a bitmap instead of an array of javascript numbers.
-This should result in a theoretical memory reduction by a factor of 64!
+This should result in a theoretical memory reduction by a factor of 64.

 I have also edited the export to use a Uint8Array which encodes all needed values and can be used to send it over the web efficiently.